 However, litter cleanups are not without risk.
-If you want to clean up litter around your neighbourhood or a trail you use, we’ve assembled a list of tips for doing it as safely as possible.
+If you want to clean up litter around your neighbourhood or a trail you use, we’ve assembled a list of tips for doing it safely and efficiently.
 (FYI: Clean North does occasional litter cleanups.
-If you’d like to be informed about upcoming events, email us at info@cleannorth.org.)
+If you’d like to get on our litter cleanup volunteers list, email us at info@cleannorth.org.)

 Be prepared